Peterpiotr/siguren-documentation/docs/source/sphinx-tools-demo-page.rst

 Heading 2
 ^^^^^^^^^^

-Curve Preset
+Curve PReset
    :Custom:
       You can choose how the strength of the falloff is determined from the center of the brush to the borders by manually manipulating the control points within the curve widget.
-      There are also a couple of preset custom curves displayed at the bottom of the curve widget that can be used on their own or as a starting point for tweaking.
+      There are also a couple of pReset custom curves displayed at the bottom of the curve widget that can be used on their own or as a starting point for tweaking.

-      .. list-table:: Custom Preset types.
+      .. list-table:: Custom PReset types.

          * - .. figure:: _img/regular-operation/MS-block-diagram-color_1.PNG